Kim Jong-chang: Personal life

-Kim was born on 13 October 1948 in Yecheon, Gyeongsangbuk-do near the Sobaek Mountains.
+Kim was born on 13 October 1948 in Yecheon, North Gyeongsang Province, South Korea, near the Sobaek Mountains.
 He was raised by his mother and paternal grandfather after losing his father to the Korean War at the age of two.
 He attended primary, middle, and high school in his hometown, and said that his home room teacher at Daechang High School was a major influence during his formative years.
 He matriculated at Seoul National University as an undergraduate in 1967, graduating in 1971 with a degree in commerce.
 He passed the State Administration Examination for Civil Servants in 1970 in his senior year.

 When his daughters married in 2008 and 2009, he publicly broke with Korean wedding tradition by refusing gifts of cash, out of concern for the propriety of someone in his position accepting such gifts from people in the sector he was supposed to regulate, and held comparatively simple weddings.

 Early career

 Kim's first official assignment as a civil servant was in the Economic-Science Council, a presidential advisory body.
 He joined the Ministry of Finance in 1976.
 He received a master's degree in economics from the University of Washington in 1985.
 In 1992, he went to the United Kingdom to begin his service as financial and economic counselor in the South Korean embassy there.
 He returned to South Korea in 1996 in the Ministry of Finance.

 After serving as the FSS' vice-governor from 2000 to 2001, Kim took up the position of chairman and CEO of the government-owned Industrial Bank of Korea, which he held until 2004.
 He redirected the bank towards an emphasis on consumers and service, and was awarded the Dasan Financial Prize in January 2003 and the Korea Customer Satisfaction CEO award in November the same year.
-Under his leadership, the state bank’s profitability peaked and its stock price jumped to reflect the changes that were made during his helm to turn IBK into "a state bank that makes money".
+Under his leadership, the state bank's profitability peaked and its stock price jumped to reflect the changes that were made during his helm to turn IBK into "a state bank that makes money".

 During his tenure at IBK, he also wrote a 240-page not-for-sale promotional book entitled Humorous Bundle (유머보따리), which was distributed in an effort to bring about a spirited corporate culture by changing the stiff image of bankers and create a livelier place of work.

 Kim then joined the monetary policy committee of the Bank of Korea.